danilodelucio/NukeDiffusion/README.md

 This personal project required significant time and extra hours of hard work to make it available to everyone. <br>
 It's not perfect, and I still need to work on many features, but for the first version, I believe it can help Nuke users live this experience. 🤖

-If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). :coffee: <br>
+If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). ☕ <br>
 You can also share this tool or send me a positive message, it would help me in the same way.

 If you believe in this project and want to sponsor it for future updates, reach out on my [Linkedin](https://www.linkedin.com/in/danilodelucio/).

 ---
-Special thanks to Gustavo Goncalves and Leticia Matsuoka for testing this tool and providing valuable feedback for improvement.
-Also, thanks to Juliana Chen for her support and encouragement.
+Special thanks to **Gustavo Goncalves** and **Leticia Matsuoka** for testing this tool and providing valuable feedback for improvement.
+Also, thanks to **Juliana Chen** for her support and encouragement.

 <h1>Cheers! 🥂</h1>